-Meetings: Every Tuesday at 12pm
+Meetings: Every Tuesday - Doors open at 11:45AM

 The first Rotary Club was organized in Chicago, IL, on February 23, 1905, by a young lawyer named Paul P. Harris.
 Paul invited a coal dealer, a merchant tailor, and a mining engineer to discuss his idea that businessmen should get together periodically to enjoy each other’s company and to enlarge their circle of business and professional acquaintance.
 Out of their discussion came the formation of a Club which would meet weekly to acquaint members with one another’s vocations and to promote business.
 The Club would meet in rotation at the offices of the members – hence the name Rotary.

 Rotary Club of Binghamton